cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_packet.md

 🎉 Created a packet `ibcTopRank`.
 ```
-In the next paragraphs we will investigate each of the most important additions to the code.
+In the next paragraphs you will investigate each of the most important additions to the code.

 ## Proto definitions

-The first additions are to the proto definitions in the `packet.proto` and `tx.proto` files.
+The first additions are to the proto definitions in the `packet.proto` and `tx.proto` files:

 ```diff
 @@ message LeaderboardPacketData {